Responsibility for economic matters in the ECAC Secretariat lies with the Air Transport Officer, Mara Keller.

-ECAC activities in the economic field aim at promoting an economically efficient, sustainable and competitive European air transport sector, and have four main components:
+ECAC activities in the economic field aim at promoting an economically efficient, sustainable and competitive European air transport sector, and have four main features.

-The fourth is the organisation of ECAC/EU Dialogues with the air transport industry on topics of common interest.
-The ECAC/EU Dialogue is held every three years, and the next edition is scheduled to take place in Rome in June 2017.
+4) The fourth is the organisation of ECAC/EU Dialogues with the air transport industry on topics of common interest.
+The ECAC/EU Dialogue is held every three years.

-During the Forum Directors General are joined by senior representatives from the European Commission, the European Aviation Safety Agency (EASA), ICAO and EUROCONTROL, and the debates are very much facilitated and enhanced by input from selected external speakers mainly from the industry.
+During the Forum Directors General are joined by senior representatives from the European Commission, the European Aviation Safety Agency (EASA), ICAO and EUROCONTROL, and the debates are very much facilitated and enhanced by input from selected guest speakers mainly from the industry as well as academics.

 ECAC/EU Dialogues with the air transport industry

-Since 1995 nine ECAC/EU Dialogues have taken place across Europe.
-Typically organised every two or three years, they have covered a wide range of topics, including airport capacity, economic issues, aviation and the environment, air passenger rights, improving the passenger experience and whether this should be achieved through competition or regulation, and, in 2014, the competitiveness of the European air transport in a global environment.
+Since 1995, ten ECAC/EU Dialogues have taken place across Europe.
+Typically organised every two or three years, they have covered a wide range of topics, including airport capacity, economic issues, aviation and the environment, air passenger rights, improving the passenger experience and whether this should be achieved through competition or regulation, and European air transport competitiveness in a global environment.